SapientSapiens/capstoneproject-2025-mlopsz/README.md

             sudo service docker restart

-     logot and re-login into the VM to this take effect
+     loguot and re-login into the VM to this take effect

   - Install docker-compose